 The 2003 Act has also been amended to introduce:

 - Lifelong anonymity for victims of FGM;

-- The creation of Forced Marriage Protection Orders – This allows a Court to make a civil Order (similar to a Forced Marriage Protection Order or Restraining Order) to protect a person from FGM being committed upon them, for example by ordering that they may not be taken out of the country
+- The creation of Female Genital Mutilation Protection Orders (FGMPO) – This allows a Court to make a civil Order (similar to a Forced Marriage Protection Order or Restraining Order) to protect a person from FGM being committed upon them, for example by ordering that they may not be taken out of the country

 - A new offence of: Failing to protect a girl from risk of FGM - If an offence under sections 1, 2 or 3 of the act is committed against a girl under the age of 16, each person who is responsible for the girl at the time the FGM occurred could be guilty of an offence under Section 3A of the Act.

 What to do if you are concerned about FGM